The Journey

 Why does every smart-home device look like it belongs in a hospital?

-Linden is the other thing.
+Linden is different.

 Three production runs, in order.